ankraft/ACME-oneM2M-CSE/docs/Configuration.md

 but must then specify it with the *--config* command line argument when running the (see [Running the CSE](Running.md#running-the-cse)).

+It is sufficient to only add the settings to the configuration file that need to be different from the default settings.
+All other settings are read from the default config file *acme.ini.default*.

 If the specified or the default *acme.ini* could not be found then an interactive procedure is started to generate a file with basic configuration settings.
 You can add further configurations if necessary by copying sections and settings from *acme.ini.default*.